momenton/sensor-hub/README.md

 ** Use chrome

-Open `http://localhost:3000/` to access to main page and subscribe notification.
+Open `http://localhost:3000/` to access the main page and subscribe notification.
 Open `http://localhost:3000/api-docs` and use swagger UI to maintain sensor data: -
 * register sensor
 * update current temperature to trigger notification

+Detailed instruction can be found in the last section.

 ** if server ever restarted, Open dev tool -> Application -> Service worker -> unregister and refresh the page to subscribe again.